sdfrench/CYBR8420-GotRoot/ProjectProposal.md

 No matter what device you use, Bitwarden is compatible.
 It offers native apps for Windows, macOS, Linux, Android, and iOS.
 Its browser extension supports the expected Chrome, Edge, Firefox, Opera, and Safari, as well as the less-common Vivaldi, Brave, and Tor Browser.
 It is distributed under the licenses GPLv3 and AGPLv3.

-Bitwarden is created by 8bit Solutions LLC with its first release on August 10, 2016.
+Bitwarden was created by 8bit Solutions LLC with its first release on August 10, 2016.
 The project has 29 contributors.

 The app is very popular in its domain.
 It is ranked 4 stars and appears for the most part of reviews among the top 10 of the best password manager in 2019.